 Kyera Levesque - The second oldest of three sisters born and raised in Regina, Saskatchewan, Kyera is a poised and engaging performer.
 Music is an area where she enjoys free expression.
 Kyera has a well-developed sense of style for her age.
 She has a love for music as she is currently pursuing a comprehensive Bachelor of Music degree with a major in Voice.
 Like her sisters, Kyera is very involved in the Regina music community as a soloist and frequently performs with her sisters, Brianna and Jordan and are known as the Levesque Trio.
 From a young age, Kyera has been a member of auditioned choirs and ensembles such as Juventus Concert Choir (2005 - 2010), Luther College high School Choirs (2010 - 2014), Saskatchewan Youth Choir (2015), University of Regina Wind Ensemble as a flautist University of Regina Chamber Singers and the Prairie Chamber Choir.
 Kyera has also achieved her grade 8 level in piano and grade 10 level in voice performance with the Royal Conservatory of music, Toronto.

 Anita Hammond completed her Bachelor of Education at the University of Regina and also holds her Associate of the Royal Conservatory of Toronto in vocal performance.
 She taught English Language Arts and choir for Regina Catholic Schools for eleven years, and taught voice lessons as a Registered Music Teacher in Saskatchewan.
-She is currently busy as a stay-at-home Mom and is also enrolled in a Masters of Education program through the distance education at the University of Alberta.
+In 2017, Anita completed her Masters of Education at the University of Alberta.
+She is currently a substitute teacher with Regina Catholic Schools.

 Brianna Levesque - As a vocalist, pianist, flautist and accompanist, Brianna Levesque has been extensively involved in the music community.
 Her musical journey began at the age of four with piano, flute and voice.
 As a performer, Brianna has had the privilege of being a member of several choirs around the city of Regina, such as the Juventus Concert Choir (2005-2010), the Luther College High School Choirs, and most currently, the Prairie Chamber Choir under the direction of Melissa Morgan.
 From a young age, Brianna has studied music through the Royal Conservatory of Music and has achieved her ARCT in Voice and her Grade 10 level in Piano.
 To date, Brianna has earned two silver medals and two gold medals in voice and piano from RCM, Toronto.
 Brianna is currently enrolled in her third year at the University of Regina where she pursues her Bachelor’s degree in Music Education with a major in Flute and a minor in French.
 As part of the program, Brianna is a member of the University of Regina Wind Ensemble and the University of Regina Chamber Singers.
 Brianna continues to pursue excellence in everything that she does and hopes to inspire and bless others with her gift of music.